archcoding-books/papers/storage/haystack/haystack.md

 ![](1.png)

 site.
-Figure 1 depicts the steps from the moment when a user visits a page containing an image until she down- loads that image from its location on disk.
+Figure 1 depicts the steps from the moment when a user visits a page containing an image until she downloads that image from its location on disk.
 When visiting a page the user’s browser first sends an HTTP request to a web server which is responsible for generating the markup for the browser to render.
 For each image the